Mitti Aur Sona

 Mitti Aur Sona (transl.
 Clay and Gold) is a 1989 Indian Bollywood action film directed by Shiv Kumar and produced by Pahlaj Nihalani.
-The film stars Chunky Pandey, Sonam, Neelam in lead roles.
+The film stars Chunky Pandey, Sonam, and Neelam in lead roles.

 Plot

-Vijay (Chunky Pandey) is from a wealthy family and is a college student.
+Vijay (Chunky Pandey) is a college student from a wealthy family.
 Anupama (Neelam) is his best friend and the parents of both expect them to get married.
-But when Vijay meets Neelima (Sonam) he falls in love with her.
+But when Vijay meets Neelima (Sonam), he falls in love with her.
 But his parents are against the match as Neelima is an orphan who is poor and also of questionable character.
-Vijay leaves home to work as a truck driver.
+Vijay leaves home to work as a truck driver for the sake of being with Neelima.